 While rowing works out 86 percent of the body’s major muscle groups, it leaves out the remaining 14 percent.
 Rowing does not work out or engage as intensely the chest, top muscles of the shoulder, and the hip adductors and abductors.

-Would you like to know about the muscles that rowing works, at what percentage, and more on the muscles it doesn’t work?
+Would you like to know about the muscles that rowing works, at what percentage, and more about the muscles it doesn’t work?
 In today’s article, I’m going to spill the beans on rowing, muscles, and everything you need to know to get all the benefits of rowing and more.

 What Muscles Will Rowing Work?

-I mentioned earlier that exercising on an indoor rower works 86 percent of the muscles in the body, and that is 100% factual.
+I mentioned earlier that exercising on an indoor rower works 86 percent of the muscles in the body, and that is 100% correct.
 Indoor rowers are one of the fastest ways that everyone can use to put them on the road to good health.